Thallium: Characteristics

 A thallium atom has 81 electrons, arranged in the electron configuration [Xe]4f145d106s26p1; of these, the three outermost electrons in the sixth shell are valence electrons.
 Due to the inert pair effect, the 6s electron pair is relativistically stabilised and it is more difficult to get these involved in chemical bonding than it is for the heavier elements.
 Thus, very few electrons are available for metallic bonding, similar to the neighboring elements mercury and lead.
 Thallium, then, like its congeners, is a soft, highly electrically conducting metal with a low melting point, of 304 °C.

 A number of standard electrode potentials, depending on the reaction under study, are reported for thallium, reflecting the greatly decreased stability of the +3 oxidation state:

 Thallium is the first element in group 13 where the reduction of the +3 oxidation state to the +1 oxidation state is spontaneous under standard conditions.
 Since bond energies decrease down the group, with thallium, the energy released in forming two additional bonds and attaining the +3 state is not always enough to outweigh the energy needed to involve the 6s-electrons.
 Accordingly, thallium(I) oxide and hydroxide are more basic and thallium(III) oxide and hydroxide are more acidic, showing that thallium conforms to the general rule of elements being more electropositive in their lower oxidation states.

 Thallium is malleable and sectile enough to be cut with a knife at room temperature.
 It has a metallic luster that, when exposed to air, quickly tarnishes to a bluish-gray tinge, resembling lead.
 It may be preserved by immersion in oil.
 A heavy layer of oxide builds up on thallium if left in air.
-In the presence of water, thallium hydroxide is formed.
+The metal also reacts with water, forming thallium hydroxide.
 Sulfuric and nitric acids dissolve thallium rapidly to make the sulfate and nitrate salts, while hydrochloric acid forms an insoluble thallium(I) chloride layer.

 Isotopes

-Thallium has 41 isotopes which have atomic masses that range from 176 to 216.
-203Tl and 205Tl are the only stable isotopes and make up nearly all of natural thallium.
-204Tl is the most stable radioisotope, with a half-life of 3.78 years.
+Thallium has 41 known isotopes with atomic masses from 176 to 216.
+203Tl and 205Tl are the only stable isotopes and make up all natural thallium.
+The five short-lived isotopes 206Tl through 210Tl inclusive occur in nature, but only as part of the natural decay chains of heavier elements.
+204Tl is the most stable radioisotope, with a half-life of 3.78 years; the next most stable are 202Tl (half-life 12.31 days) and 201Tl (half-life 3.0421 days).
 It is made by the neutron activation of stable thallium in a nuclear reactor.

-The most useful radioisotope, 201Tl (half-life 73 hours), decays by electron capture, emitting X-rays (~70–80 keV), and photons of 135 and 167 keV in 10% total abundance; therefore, it has good imaging characteristics without an excessive patient-radiation dose.
+The isotope 201Tl is useful in nuclear medicine; it decays by electron capture, emitting X-rays (~70–80 keV), and gamma rays of 135 and 167 keV; therefore, it has good imaging characteristics without an excessive patient-radiation dose.
 It is the most popular isotope used for thallium nuclear cardiac stress tests.